Office of the High Commissioner

 Mr Theodoros D. Gotsis, Consul General

-The Consular Section’s main purpose is to provide assistance to Cypriot citizens in the United Kingdom.
-Such assistance may include, the acceptance of applications for the issuance or renewal of Cypriot passports and ID Cards, the issuance of notarizations, citizenship applications, birth and death certificates, military service letters, Cypriot pension applications, etc.
+The Consulate General’s main purpose is to provide assistance to Cypriot citizens in the United Kingdom.
+Such assistance may include, the acceptance of applications for the issuance or renewal of Cypriot ID Cards and Passports, the issuance of notarizations, citizenship applications, birth and death certificates, Permanent Residence Certificates, etc.

-The Consular Section works together with the UK authorities, in order to provide the best possible assistance: to Cypriot victims of crime as well as the location of missing Cypriots, providing assistance to the families of Cypriots who die in the UK, as well as providing assistance to Cypriot citizens who find themselves destitute or seriously ill.
-Finally, the Consular Section is also responsible for assisting Cypriot citizens in the UK in the event of natural disasters or other large-scale emergencies.
+The Consulate General works together with the UK authorities, in order to provide the best possible assistance: to Cypriot victims of crime as well as the location of missing Cypriots, providing assistance to the families of Cypriots who die in the UK, as well as providing assistance to Cypriot citizens who find themselves destitute or seriously ill.
+Finally, it is also responsible for assisting Cypriot citizens in the UK in the event of natural disasters or other large-scale emergencies.

-Please note that the easiest and most effective way to get in touch with us for consular issues is via sending a direct message through the “Contact Us” feature on the main webpage.
+Please note that the easiest and most effective way to get in touch with us for consular issues is via sending a direct message through our social media accounts on Facebook (@CyprusinUK) and Twitter (@CyprusinUK) or at the Consulate’s email firstname.lastname@example.org.
 The message will be delivered directly to our Consular Officers for further handling.
-As our lines are extremely busy on a daily basis we strongly encourage you to get in touch with us via our website, email at firstname.lastname@example.org or through our social media accounts on Facebook (@CyprusinUK) and Twitter (@CyprusinUK).

 Col. Eleftherios Hadjistefanou, Defence Attaché